-Last spring, through Madison House, the independent, nonprofit volunteer center for UVA students, Duckett volunteered for a program called Creating Assets, Savings and Hope, or CASH, which helps people file their taxes.
+Last spring, through UVA’s Madison House, Duckett volunteered for an organization called Creating Assets Saving and Hope, or CASH, which helps people file their taxes.

 “That was by far one of my favorite memories of UVA,” Duckett said.
 “It’s something I think a lot of us take for granted.

 “There were clients we had who were refugees from Afghanistan and didn’t speak English.
 Being able to help someone and seeing people’s faces when they got a refund was amazing… For a lot of people, an extra $1,000 may go toward a new TV, but for our clients $1,000 was more of a lifeline.”

 After graduation, Duckett will work as a fixed-income research associate at AllianceBernstein, an asset management company in New York.
 “I want to use finance as a tool to do good,” he said, “but I think I need to start by having a fundamental understanding of being an investor and how to evaluate companies.”